stellarwp/slic/README.md

 ### Point `slic` at your project

 Before you can do anything productive with `slic`, you need to tell it which project you wish to use and then you can initialize the project, run tests, and execute other commands to your heart's content!

+Assuming you have a plugin called `the-events-calendar` in the plugins directory where you ran `slic here`, you can tell `slic` you want to take actions on that plugin using the following command:

 ```bash
 slic use the-events-calendar